animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 For context, Henry's average paper count was 1 - 3 across the PhD student's full tenure.
 At the time of asking to join Chenliang's lab, the end of my 3rd year, I had no publications.

-Before accepting me into his lab, Chenliang gave me an ultimatum.
-Submit a top-venue paper by end of summer, without pay, or no acceptance.
+Chenliang gave me an ultimatum: Submit a top-venue paper by end of summer, without pay, or no acceptance.

 I presented Semantic Segmentation with MHDPA applied to image features.
 That would've been the first Vision Transformer, but there wasn't enough time to build and benchmark that.